HarshaVardhanRao/OfficeOps-WPS/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to OfficeOps-WPS, feel free to open a pull request.
+If you'd like to contribute to GreenValleyMS-WPS, feel free to open a pull request.
 We value your input and appreciate your help in making the app even better.

 ## License